jesusvallejo/Midi2Vol/README.md

 Windows® Volume Control for Nano.
 Slider -- [Linux](https://github.com/jesusvallejo/Midi2Vol-Linux)

 This is mainly developed for [Nano.
-Slider](https://www.keebwerk.com/nano-slider/), but it can be fairly easily used with any Midi based potentiometer.
+Slider](https://www.keebwerk.com/nano-slider/), but it coul be fairly easily ported to any Midi based potentiometer.
-It is written only for Windows® and wont work on any other plataform as it has to be written in OS compatible language (C# in this case with .net framework).
+It is written only for Windows®([Linux Version](https://github.com/jesusvallejo/Midi2Vol-Linux)).

 The app lives in the tray in order to be less intrusive.

-This version has per app volume control(Windows mixer, could be Spotify , Google Chrome) as well as current device volume control(Earphones,Speakers), it can be configured via the config menu button or editing config.json,to add/edit more apps.(config.json is under \user\AppData\midi2vol, it is recomended to use the menu configurator to avoid parsing errors)
+This version has per app volume control(Windows mixer, could be Spotify , Google Chrome) as well as current device volume control(Earphones,Speakers), it can be configured via the config menu button or editing config.json,to add/edit more apps.(config.json is under ```\user\AppData\midi2vol```, it is recomended to use the menu configurator to avoid parsing errors).

 In order to make it work you will need to add some code to your keymap,or pehaps use the one i provide here: https://github.com/jesusvallejo/nanokeymaps/